Legacy of Innovators

 In 1977, the National Science Foundation (NSF) formally established the American National Election Studies as a national research resource, charged with pursuing two major research interests.
 On the one hand, the rationale for NSF support to the election studies rested on the expected utility of extending the time series collection of core data.
 The Foundation intended that the NES studies would continue to generate data pertaining to the citizen’s social background, political predispositions, underlying social and political values, contemporary perceptions and evaluations of relevant groups and would-be leaders, opinions on questions of public policy, and participation in political life.
 On the other hand, ANES also accepted responsibility for improving the measurement of core concepts first created in the earlier Michigan studies, as well as for developing instrumentation and study designs that would allow new theories of voting and public opinion to be tested.
 There is an inherent conflict, of course, between these two interests: the persistent challenge for ANES has been to maintain time-series continuity with the past while responding responsibly to the demand for improvement and change.

 Following ad hoc and partial support of the election study series carried out by the University of Michigan in the early 1970s, the Foundation made its first long-term grant to support a reorganized American National Election Studies project in 1977, providing five years of funding that carried through to mid-1982.
 Because of uncertainty regarding the budgets for the NSF Behavioral and Social Science programs in 1982, the Foundation invited and funded an ad hoc proposal to support the 1982 ANES study.
 In turn, that request was followed by Foundation approval of a proposal to fund the planning of a 1984 study.
 The Foundation subsequently provided a second five-year grant for ANES covering the years 1984-1988, and a third for 1989-1993.
-The current grant covers the period 1994-1997.

 It is worth underscoring that National Science Foundation funding in 1977 constituted a mandate to transform the Michigan Election Studies into a truly national resource, with members of the research community who use these data actively participating in their further development.
 A wide and diverse set of social scientists have participated in every facet of ANES activities, from definition of the time-series data to innovations in study content, design, and instrumentation.
 The ANES research agenda is set only after extended consultation with members of the research community; the agenda is implemented in a three-way division of labor involving the Principal Investigators and the Project Staff, a national Board and various ad hoc committees representing the different research interests in the national community as they become relevant to a given study.
 Active participation by individual members of the research community must remain an essential component of the ANES enterprise.
 As the Foundation recognized over a decade ago, even though large-scale, multipurpose social research rests on the relatively complex coordination of groups and organizations, the ultimate objective is to enable creative work carried out by individual scholars.